Éric Meloche: Playing career

 Meloche began his career by playing junior hockey with the Cornwall Colts of the OCJHL.
-After playing there for two seasons, he was selected by the Pittsburgh Penguins in the seventh round, 186th overall, of the 1996 NHL Entry Draft.
+After playing there for two seasons, he was selected by the Pittsburgh Penguins in the seventh round, 186th overall, of the 1996 NHL entry draft.

 From there he played collegiate hockey with the Ohio State Buckeyes in the CCHA.
-After graduating in 2000, he played his first full season of professional hockey for the Wilkes-Barre/Scranton Penguins, the AHL affiliate of the Pittsburgh Penguins.
-Until 2004 he would split his seasons between the two teams, but the Penguins decided to let him become an unrestricted free agent once his contract ran out.
+After graduating in 2000, he played his first full season of professional hockey for the Wilkes-Barre/Scranton Penguins, the American Hockey League (AHL) affiliate of the Pittsburgh Penguins.
+Until 2004 he split his seasons between the two teams, but the Penguins let him become an unrestricted free agent once his contract ran out.

-On July 14, 2004, he signed with the Philadelphia Flyers, who assigned him to the Philadelphia Phantoms of the AHL, where he spent the whole season due to the lockout.
-Despite being a part of the Calder Cup winning team, Meloche was never called up to the NHL until he was traded to the Chicago Blackhawks along with Patrick Sharp for Matt Ellison and a draft pick on December 5, 2005.
-He was immediately assigned to the Norfolk Admirals and finished the season there.
+On July 14, 2004, he signed with the Philadelphia Flyers, who assigned him to the Philadelphia Phantoms of the AHL, with whom spent the entire season due to the lockout, and won the Calder Cup.
+Meloche was traded to the Chicago Blackhawks along with Patrick Sharp for Matt Ellison and a draft pick on December 5, 2005, and was immediately assigned to the Norfolk Admirals and finished the season there.

-On August 2, 2006, the Philadelphia Flyers traded European prospect Václav Pletka to the Chicago Blackhawks in order to regain the winger.
-After the 2006–07 season, Meloche signed with the Straubing Tigers of the German Deutsche Eishockey Liga (DEL) where he spent the next four seasons.
+On August 2, 2006, the Flyers reacquired Meloche for European prospect Václav Pletka.
+After the 2006–07 NHL season, Meloche signed with the Straubing Tigers of the German Deutsche Eishockey Liga (DEL) where he spent the next four seasons.